• Skip to primary navigation

 Korean Honey Pastry (약과 Yakwa)

-This Yakgwa recipe that I learned from my mother-in-law is the most authentic recipe since I learned that Yakgwa was created by an ancestor of my husband, 450 years ago.
+This Yakgwa recipe that I learned from my mother-in-law is the most authentic since I learned that Yakgwa was created by an ancestor of my husband, 450 years ago.
 (Story of Yakwa and Yaksik) Once you taste this recipe, you will never be happy eating the stuff sold at markets.
-The Yakgwa/Yakwa sold at markets are chewy and almost gummy whereas these are flaky and has a melt-in-your-mouth crumbly texture.
+The Yakgwa/Yakwa sold at markets are chewy and almost gummy whereas these are flaky, and have a melt-in-your-mouth crumbly texture.

 Our Family Yakgwa Recipe

-• vegetable oil for deep frying (1 litre is plenty)
+• vegetable oil for deep frying (1 liter is plenty)

 • 1/3 C sesame oil